antvis/G2/site/docs/manual/component/legend.en.md

 ## Examples

-### Default Display of Only Partial Legends on First Chart Render
+### Default Display of Partial Legend Items on First Render

-There's currently no built-in API for this, so you need to manually trigger legendFilter to achieve it.
+Currently there's no built-in API, you need to manually trigger the `legendFilter` interaction to achieve this.

 ```js | ob { inject: true }
 import { Chart, ChartEvent } from '@antv/g2';